Horace Mann Educators (NYSE:HMN) Releases Q2 2022 Earnings Guidance

-Horace Mann Educators (NYSE:HMN – Get Rating) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of -$0.20–$0.10 for the period, compared to the consensus estimate of $0.75.
+Horace Mann Educators (NYSE:HMN – Get Rating) updated its second quarter 2022 earnings guidance on Wednesday.
+The company provided EPS guidance of -$0.20–$0.10 for the period, compared to the consensus EPS estimate of $0.75.
 The company issued revenue guidance of -.
 Horace Mann Educators also updated its FY 2022 guidance to $2.10-$2.30 EPS.

-Horace Mann Educators (NYSE:HMN – Get Rating) last released its quarterly earnings results on Thursday, May 5th.
-The insurance provider reported $0.64 earnings per share for the quarter, missing the consensus estimate of $0.94 by ($0.30).
-The firm had revenue of $346.80 million for the quarter, compared to analyst estimates of $339.80 million.
-Horace Mann Educators had a return on equity of 7.57% and a net margin of 8.71%.
-The business’s revenue for the quarter was up 7.7% on a year-over-year basis.
-During the same period in the previous year, the business posted $1.10 earnings per share.
-On average, analysts predict that Horace Mann Educators will post 3.25 EPS for the current fiscal year.
+A number of equities research analysts have issued reports on the company.
+Piper Sandler cut their price objective on Horace Mann Educators from $40.00 to $38.00 and set a neutral rating for the company in a research report on Thursday.
+StockNews.com started coverage on shares of Horace Mann Educators in a report on Thursday, March 31st.
+They set a hold rating on the stock.

-Separately, StockNews.com assumed coverage on Horace Mann Educators in a report on Thursday, March 31st.
-They issued a hold rating for the company.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, June 30th.
+Investors of record on Wednesday, June 15th were given a $0.32 dividend.
+The ex-dividend date of this dividend was Tuesday, June 14th.
+This represents a $1.28 dividend on an annualized basis and a yield of 3.84%.
+Horace Mann Educators’s payout ratio is 45.55%.

-In related news, Director Thomas A. Bradley acquired 5,000 shares of the company’s stock in a transaction on Wednesday, May 11th.
-The stock was purchased at an average cost of $37.96 per share, with a total value of $189,800.00.
-Following the acquisition, the director now directly owns 7,500 shares of the company’s stock, valued at $284,700.
-The acquisition was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-3.20% of the stock is owned by insiders.
+In other news, Director Thomas A. Bradley bought 5,000 shares of the business’s stock in a transaction on Wednesday, May 11th.
+The shares were purchased at an average price of $37.96 per share, for a total transaction of $189,800.00.
+Following the purchase, the director now owns 7,500 shares of the company’s stock, valued at approximately $284,700.
+The purchase was disclosed in a filing with the SEC, which is available through the SEC website.
+3.20% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Keeley Teton Advisors LLC acquired a new position in Horace Mann Educators in the 1st quarter valued at $251,000.
-Jane Street Group LLC bought a new position in shares of Horace Mann Educators in the 1st quarter valued at $332,000.
-Eaton Vance Management increased its stake in shares of Horace Mann Educators by 50.2% in the 1st quarter.
-Eaton Vance Management now owns 5,781 shares of the insurance provider’s stock valued at $242,000 after purchasing an additional 1,932 shares during the last quarter.
-First Republic Investment Management Inc. increased its stake in shares of Horace Mann Educators by 15.7% in the 1st quarter.
-First Republic Investment Management Inc. now owns 13,397 shares of the insurance provider’s stock valued at $560,000 after purchasing an additional 1,822 shares during the last quarter.
-Finally, Guggenheim Capital LLC bought a new position in shares of Horace Mann Educators in the 1st quarter valued at $314,000.
+Several hedge funds have recently made changes to their positions in HMN.
+Captrust Financial Advisors grew its stake in Horace Mann Educators by 37.9% in the first quarter.
+Captrust Financial Advisors now owns 3,882 shares of the insurance provider’s stock valued at $162,000 after acquiring an additional 1,066 shares during the period.
+APG Asset Management N.V. bought a new position in Horace Mann Educators during the 1st quarter valued at approximately $211,000.
+Eaton Vance Management grew its holdings in shares of Horace Mann Educators by 50.2% during the 1st quarter.
+Eaton Vance Management now owns 5,781 shares of the insurance provider’s stock worth $242,000 after acquiring an additional 1,932 shares during the period.
+Keeley Teton Advisors LLC purchased a new stake in shares of Horace Mann Educators in the 1st quarter worth approximately $251,000.
+Finally, Guggenheim Capital LLC purchased a new stake in Horace Mann Educators during the 1st quarter valued at $314,000.

 About Horace Mann Educators (Get Rating)